bobbingwide/oik-weight-zone-shipping/README.md

 ## Description

 A WooCommerce extension to calculate shipping charges based on cart weight and delivery zone.

-- Supports multiple rates per shipping rate table
+* Supports multiple rates per shipping rate table
-- Supports Shipping class restriction
+* Supports shipping class restriction

 If your WooCommerce store needs to calculate shipping charges based on cart weight and delivery region then this plugin is for you.